 And so the collecting began.
 Miles travelled in the van to collect vintage lighting purchased from online auctions, hours with a soldering iron, plus a lot of blood, sweat and tears (and more than a few electric shocks and blown fuses!) to correct the wiring and make sure everything was safe, and the 80’s Roadshow is now pretty much complete.

 OK – I cheat a little bit these days

 The light-screens now use energy efficient LED globe bulbs (honestly….you wouldn’t notice the difference looking at them but from my side it runs a LOT cooler and is much safer and indeed, less likely to catch fire with minimal heat output in chip-board boxes).
 The playout of the music is done digitally via laptops (it’s a LOT more powerful and certainly louder….it also gives me the opportunity to play music which wasn’t pressed to vinyl!).
 In short, although some of the internal gubbins are modern, I’ve made the light-show as reliable and safe as I possibly can.

 It’s a look back to the past with a modern twist – and it works!

 The Retro Roadshow is available for any type of party….not just 80s nights.
-In 2018 it’s been out on the road a massive 15 times (I tend to limit the number of times it goes out due to it’s sheer weight….my back really doesn’t thank me).
+In 2019, it went out on the road a massive 15 times (I tend to limit the number of times it goes out due to it’s sheer weight….my back really doesn’t thank me).
 Three of those bookings have been weddings (and to a modern DJ….not having control of the lighting for the first dance sends shivers down the spine but if that’s what the customer wants…..)

 It’s something different from the usual modern disco setup, it’s something which leaves guests talking and it’s something which invokes memories of younger years…..in short, the Retro Roadshow is something very special to me as a DJ and despite it’s limitations….I love it to bits!